iGitK72/scrubtitles/README.md

 # scrubtitles
-Copenhackathon #1 Jan 16, 12016 politicianmemeteam productions
+Copenhackathon #1 Jan 16 and 17 2016 politicianmemeteam productions

 politicianmemeteam is:  Big Bro Daniel, Magnus Magnus, and iGitK72